A War of 1812 veteran saw the Battle of Gettysburg from his porch, then joined it

 Gettysburg, Pennsylvania.
 John L. Burns cottage.
 (Burns seated in doorway)

-He “borrowed” a more modern musket (now a long-standing Army tradition) from a wounded Union soldier, picked up some cartridges, then walked over to the commander of the 150th Pennsylvania Infantry and asked to join the regiment.
+When he arrived at the Union lines, he “borrowed” a more modern musket (such borrowing is now a long-standing Army tradition) from a wounded Union soldier, picked up some cartridges, then walked over to the commander of the 150th Pennsylvania Infantry and asked to join the regiment.

-John Burns was mocked by other troops for showing up to fight with his antiquated weapon and “swallowtail coat with brass buttons, yellow vest, and tall hat.”
+John Burns must have been quite a sight.
+When he joined the Union line, he was mocked by other troops for showing up to fight with his antiquated weapon and “swallowtail coat with brass buttons, yellow vest, and tall hat.”
 But when the bullets started to fly, he calmly took cover behind a tree and started to shoot back with his modern rifle.

 map of battle

-He ditched his rifle and buried his ammo and then passed out from blood loss.
-He tried to convince the Rebels he was an old man looking to find help for his wife, but accounts of how well that story worked vary.
-Anyone fighting in an army outside of a uniform could be executed, but the ruse must have worked on some level–he survived his wounds and lived for another 9 years.
+Unable to retreat with the Federal troops, he ditched his rifle and buried his ammo (so he couldn’t be accused of bushwhacking), and then passed out from blood loss.
+He tried to convince the rebels that he was just an old man looking for help for his wife, but accounts of how well that story worked vary.
+Anyone fighting in an army outside of a uniform could be executed, but the ruse must have worked on some level.
+He survived his wounds and lived for another nine years.

 The Battle of Gettysburg was a major turning point in the Civil War.
-The Confederates would spend the rest of the war – two years – on the defensive.
+The Confederates would spend the rest of the war on the defensive.
+John Burns became a national hero, a symbol of Union resolve.

 As the poem “John Burns of Gettysburg,” written after the war by Francis Bret Harte, goes: